10 portfolio data sources every effective PMO needs to know

 ✅ 4.
 Resource Capacity: Constraint Data Behind Project Prioritization

-You can't prioritize properly without knowing what you can actually carry.
+You can't prioritize properly without knowing what you can actually get done.

 Resource capacity data is about understanding bandwidth and bottlenecks - which teams are at breaking point, which skill sets are the constraint, and where work is piling up.
 Think of it as the classic backpack problem: the question isn't just which projects are most valuable, it's which combination of valuable projects can your organisation actually deliver at the same time?

-Without this, your project prioritization is based on value alone — and value without feasibility is just a wish list.
+Without this, your project prioritization is based on value alone - and value without feasibility is just a wish list that you'll wish you never agreed to deliver.

 The subtler opportunity: real capacity visibility lets you fix bottlenecks, not just work around them.
 Through process engineering, targeted investment, automation, or a shift to outsourcing.
 That turns the PMO from a passive observer of delivery pain into an active force for organisational improvement.

 One important reality: many PMOs don't directly own the resources they depend on.
 You own the outcome, but the people sit in functions that don't report to you.
-That's fine — but negotiate for the data.
-Agree visibility with stakeholders upfront and build it into your governance model.
-Even a basic signal — "this team is at 90% capacity for the next two months" — is enough to adjust sequencing before a project hits a wall.
+That's fine — but you will have to negotiate for the data.

-Without that data, you're accountable for outcomes you have no way of influencing.
+Without that data and the commitment it brings, you're accountable for outcomes you have no way of influencing.

 👉 See how it works: AI-enabled Capacity Planning in Software